KeyWgh/keywgh.github.io/index.md

   </div>
   <div id="right_col">
     <p class="lead">
-      Hi, I am Ganghua Wang, a fourth-year Ph.
+      Hi, I am Ganghua Wang, a fifth-year Ph.
 D. student at the School of Statistics, University of Minnesota.
-I have a broad interest in statistical learning methods and applications, mostly motivated by real-world problems.
-Recently, I am working on privacy-preserving learning methods and deep learning theory.
-Here is my <a href='assets/resource/CV_GW.pdf'>CV</a>.</p>
+My academic journey is fueled by a deep passion for statistical learning methods and their real-world applications.
+Currently, I'm engrossed in machine learning safety, delving into both the theoretical foundations and the development of practical algorithms.
+Feel free to explore my website to learn more about my research. </p>